OPEC+ might have to raise oil output so market doesn't overheat, Kazakhstan says | Headlines

 Group sources have cited a lack of spare capacity among members to add more barrels as well as the need for further cooperation with Russia as part of the wider OPEC+ group.
 "It seems unlikely OPEC+ will do anything when it meets later today," said Callum Macpherson from Investec, citing rising concerns about a slowing global economy and a lack of spare capacity.

 "OPEC+ is struggling to meet the levels its production limits have now been raised to," he said, adding that a surprise decision to raise production would put oil under further pressure to fall below $100 per barrel.
-Benchmark Brent oil futures fell by more than $1 on Wednesday to trade just above $99 per barrel.
+Benchmark Brent oil futures were little changed on Wednesday, trading near $100 per barrel.

-The meeting on Wednesday will discuss production policies from September and possibly onwards starting from 1130 GMT.
+The meeting on Wednesday will discuss production policies from September and started with a key ministers' meeting at around 1100 GMT.
 By September, OPEC+ was meant to have wound down all of the record production cuts it implemented in 2020 after the pandemic slashed demand.

 By June, however, OPEC+ was almost 3 million barrels per day below its quotas as sanctions on some members and low investment by others crippled its ability to boost output.
 Only Saudi Arabia and the UAE are believed to have some spare capacity left to increase production.